 Alexandria, Va. — On Tuesday, June 30, the Prevent Cancer Foundation® recognized leaders in cancer prevention and early detection with the 2020 Laurels Awards.
-The Laurels Awards are presented annually to leaders in health equity, national leadership and community service.
+The Laurels Awards, presented in partnership with the National Colorectal Cancer Roundtable, are presented annually to leaders in health equity, national leadership and community service.

 The award ceremony is typically part of the annual Prevent Cancer Dialogue, but, due to COVID-19 and current social distancing guidelines, the Dialogue and Laurels award ceremony are being held virtually.
 The awards are being announced through a series of videos presented by Jennifer Griffin, breast cancer survivor and National Security Correspondent for Fox News.

 “It is always our honor to recognize leaders in cancer prevention and early detection, but it is especially meaningful this year to celebrate and honor those who have made a positive impact in public health,” said Carolyn Aldigé, Founder and CEO of the Prevent Cancer Foundation.
 “They are catalysts in cancer prevention, having dedicated their careers and much of their lives to reducing health disparities and increasing access to cancer prevention and early detection services in their communities and beyond.
 Their work and passion for change will leave a lasting footprint on public health for years to come.”

 Laurel Award for Health Equity – Dr. Karen Kim